 Resistant starch: The content of resistant starch in each food is different as is determined not only by the type of food but also by things such as whether the food has been cooked or not, how much the food has been cooked, whether it has been cooled after cooking as well as by physical manipulation of the food i.e. chewing.

 For example, cooked and cooled rice, pasta and potatoes: the cooking and cooling process causes starch molecules to become inaccessible to enzymatic hydrolysis (breakdown), so they pass into the large colon undigested and exert the above beneficial effects.
-Other resistant starch containing foods include raw green bananas (as bananas ripen starch breaks down), wholegrain foods as well as Hi-Maize (corn starch) containing products e.g. Wonder White bread, Sanitarium Up and Go’s, Uncle Toby’s fruit bars
+Other resistant starch-containing foods include raw green bananas (as bananas ripen starch breaks down), wholegrain foods as well as Hi-Maize (corn starch) containing products e.g. Wonder White bread, Sanitarium Up and Go’s, and Uncle Toby’s fruit bars.

 In general, adults should be having 25g (women) or 30g (men) of fibre/day.